ataraxao/drex/Introduction.md

 ---

 ### Scenario D: The Mid-Market Break-Even Failsafe
-- **The Family Court Yield (illustrative):** For a $150,000/year gross income, guideline support may be on the order of **tens of thousands per year** depending on custody and net disposable income inputs.
+- **The Family Court Yield (illustrative):** For a $150,000/year gross income, guideline support may be on the approximate order of $1500/month or $18000/year depending on custody and net disposable income inputs.

 - **The CWA Yield (from Table C):** By **Year 7**, her share is **$107,745**.
 By **Year 8**, it is **$127,738**—an increase of **$19,993** (≈ **$20k/year**) in her share from Year 7 to Year 8.

 ---